vdclab/vdclab-wiki/TISSUES.md

 - [TISSUES *Main Page*](https://tissues.jensenlab.org/Search)
  {.links-list}

-## Help

-- There is no formal help page.

-## Ease of Use

-- The site is very straight forward and easy to use.

 ## User Notes

 - Data is available from experiments on human, mouse, rat and pig tissues.
 - Data can be downloaded for each of these species based on all or one-of-three "channels": Knowledge, Experiments, and Text mining.

+## Ease of Use

+The site is very straight forward and easy to use.

+## Help

+There is no formal help page.

 ## Citation